Destinations Italy Milan & Lakes

 Where people actually live · the second-time pick

-A neighborhood that runs east from the Giardini Indro Montanelli through liberty-style apartment buildings, Eritrean and Ethiopian restaurants on Via Lecco, and the largest gay community in Milan.
-The locals are here on weeknights — students, designers, the people who work in fashion but don't live in the Quadrilatero.
-Bar Basso is here (where the negroni sbagliato was invented).
-Stay here on your second Milan trip when you want to feel like you live somewhere.
+A neighborhood that runs east from the Giardini Indro Montanelli through liberty-style apartment buildings, the Eritrean and Ethiopian restaurants on Via Lecco, and the centre of gay Milan.
+Weeknights belong to the people who live here: students, designers, the fashion crowd that doesn't live in the Quadrilatero.
+Bar Basso sits just over the eastern border in Città Studi (where the negroni sbagliato was invented), close enough to be the natural after-dinner walk from anywhere in Porta Venezia.
+Stay here on your second Milan trip, when you want to feel like you live somewhere.

 Isola